Thomasorus/Kantan/README.md

 # Kantan 簡単

-Kantan 簡単 (simple, easy) - A set of bash scripts to launch a web server, watch files and launch build commands.
+Kantan 簡単 (simple, easy) - A bash script to launch a web server, watch files and launch build commands.

-The goal is to be able to install and configure a web development environment in a few minutes.
+The goal is to be able to install and configure a web development environment in a few minutes with minimal dependencies.

 ## How to install

-Kantan works on linux by using the inotify API.
-To use it, you need to install`inotify-tools` and `xdotool` with the package manager of your choice.
+Kantan works on Linux.
+To use it you need to install`inotify-tools` and `xdotool` with the package manager of your choice.

 On ubuntu: